yxoh/yxoh.github.io/_papers/advanced_usenix25a.md

       - **Novel Techniques**: We propose an auditing framework with three methods that require no disclosure of proprietary training specifics: metric-based auditing, tuning-based auditing, and classification-based auditing.
 This framework is extendable, currently supporting auditing for classifiers, generators, and statistical plots.

       - **Extensive Evaluation**: We evaluate our auditing framework on seven downstream tasks across three training scenarios.
 The evaluation demonstrates the effectiveness of all proposed auditing methods across all these tasks.
-  - title: "Concept"
-    text: "We introduce the concept of synthetic artifact auditing.
-Given a target artifact, we aim to determine whether the synthetic data was involved in the developing process."
-    image: "/assets/img/publication_preview/usenix25a_concept.jpeg"
   - title: "Real Data vs. Synthetic Data (Zero-Shot)"
     image: "/assets/img/publication_preview/usenix25a_intuition2.jpeg"
     image_caption: |